-The Companies House search service was launched in 2015 and is a free online facility that lets any individual or business search for and view up to date information about registered limited companies and LLPs that is held by Companies House.
-According to Companies House the service is used more than 9.4 billion times every year.
+The Companies House search service was launched in 2015 and is a free online facility that lets any individual or business search for and view up to date information about registered limited companies and LLPs that Companies House holds.
+According to Companies House, the service is used more than 9.4 billion times every year.

 - Private companies limited by shares.

 - Private unlimited companies.

 - Limited liability partnerships (LLPs).